fallen-icarus/cardano-swaps/README.md

 This all occurs in one transaction where Charlie pays the transaction fee.
 ```

-In short, Charlie pays the transaction fee and in return receives 5 AGIX.
-As a bonus, both Alice's and Bob's swaps were fulfilled.
+On net, Charlie pays the transaction fees and receives 5 AGIX in return, while both Alice and Bob's swaps are fulfilled.

 ### The Realistic Example